-What is life like for history majors after Lewis & Clark College?
+What is life like for history majors after Lewis and Clark College?
 I teamed up with Professor Reiko Hillyer to find out what Marly Williams, a history alum from 2015, has been doing post graduation.
 While a student, Marly wrote her thesis on the history of Portland strip clubs, which was later published in a condensed edition by the Oregon Encyclopedia.
-Inspired by her experiences in the Inside-Out Prison Exchange class, taught by Professor Hillyer, Marly has been working for a nonprofit, the Vital Projects Fund.
+Inspired by her experiences in the Inside-Out Prison Exchange class, taught by Professor Hillyer, Marly has been working for a non-profit, the Vital Projects Fund.
 The organization works toward criminal justice reform and ending the present state of mass incarceration in the United States.

 1) Can you briefly describe the nature of your current work?
 How did you arrive at this work?

 “The job allows me to learn about and be involved in some of the most urgent problems facing our country today, from the opioid epidemic to voting rights to ending life without parole.”

 2) Are there specific skills you gained from the History Program that are particularly useful for your current work?